 - Speed limits vary from country to country.
 You may be surprised at the apparent disregard for traffic regulations in some places (particularly in Italy and Greece), but as a visitor it is always best to be cautious.
 Many driving infringements are subject to an on-the-spot fine.
 Always ask for a receipt.

 - European drink-driving laws are particularly strict.
-The blood-alcohol concentration (BAC) limit when driving is usually between 0.05% and 0.08%, but in certain areas (such as Gibraltar, Bulgaria and Belarus) it can be zero.
+The blood-alcohol concentration (BAC) limit when driving is usually between 0.05% and 0.08%, but in certain areas (such as Gibraltar, Romania and Belarus) it can be zero.

 - Always carry proof of ownership of your vehicle (Vehicle Registration Document for British-registered cars).
 An EU driving licence is acceptable for those driving through Europe.
 If you have any other type of licence, you should obtain an International Driving Permit (IDP) from your motoring organisation.
 Check what type of licence is required in your destination prior to departure.